virtuosonline/IDD-AT-BE-Radiofy/README.md

 1. **background.js**
     - Responsible for the background functionality of the extension, including:
-      - Sending a "Heartbeat" every few seconds as defined in `config.json`.
+      - Sending a "Heartbeat" every few miliseconds as defined in `config.json`.
       - Opening `index.html` when the extension icon is clicked in the browser.
       - Setting `Radiofy Pro` as the default search engine based on user settings.